 - Start by making a list of the relevant product or service-focused keywords and topics.

-- Study those keywords in Google search results and tools like SEMRush, aHrefs, or Moz.
+- Study those keywords in Google search results and with tools like SEMRush, aHrefs, or Moz.

 - Broaden the list with your competitors' keyword analysis but keep in mind your real-life competitors and your keyword search results competitors might not be the same.

-- Keyword gap analysis is a great way to find new and relevant keywords.
+- Keyword gap analysis between you and competitors is a great way to find new and relevant keywords.